 2.1.
-Training providers must engage with the NES Pharmacy Initial Education and Training training site approval process to be registered with the GPhC as an approved FTY site for the 2025-26 training year.
+Training providers must engage with the NES Pharmacy Initial Education and Training training site approval process to be registered with the GPhC as an approved FTY site for the 2026-27 training year.
 This includes having a training plan that delivers the GPhC learning outcomes for the FTY.

 2.2.
-Training providers confirm that, in accordance with the GPhC requirements for FTY training (standards-for-the-initial-education-and-training-of-pharmacists-january-2021 final-v1.3.pdf (pharmacyregulation.org), each FTY trainee pharmacist will have access at commencement of the training year to:
+Training providers confirm that, in accordance with the GPhC requirements for FTY training Standards for the initial education and training of pharmacists January 2021 final v1.4.pdf each

+FTY trainee pharmacist will have access at commencement of the training year to:
-• An FTY training plan which includes 90 Hours of period of learning in practice (PLP) time

-• A Designated Supervisor (or joint arrangement) who meets the GPhC requirements for the duration of training - Designated supervisors | General Pharmaceutical Council (pharmacyregulation.org)

-• A named Designated Prescribing Practitioner (contracted by the employer if outwith their organisation)
+- An FTY training plan which includes 90 Hours of period of learning in practice (PLP) time - A Designated Supervisor (or joint arrangement) who meets the NES requirements for the duration of training - A named Designated Prescribing Practitioner (contracted by the employer if outwith their organisation) who meets the NES requirements for the duration of training (DS/DPP criteria document)